mapleleafu/spotify_enhanced/README.md

 - Update the `pattern` variable to define a different pattern to match elements in the Spotify window.
 This pattern is used to filter out non-relevant elements.

+- Adjust the `scroll` variable to match the total pixel amount necessary for scrolling through an entire page, based on your specific requirements.

 - Modify the `wx` and `wy` variables to adjust the screen position for mouse clicks.
 These variables represent the offset from the top-left corner of the Spotify window.